Through-the-earth communications: Cave radios

 Portable magnetic-loop cave radios have been used by cavers for two-way communication and cave surveying since the 1960s.
 In a typical setup the transmitting loop, consisting of many turns of copper wire, is oriented horizontally within the cave using a spirit level, and driven at a few kHz.
 Though such a small antenna is a very poor radiator of propagating radio waves at this low frequency, its local AC magnetic field is strong enough to be detected by a similar receiving antenna up to a few hundred meters (yards) away.
 The received signal's strength and its dependence on orientation of the receiving coil yields approximate distance and directional information.

 Early models were called "speleophones"—for instance Bob Mackin's "Molefone".
 The Molefone is called "one of the first practical cave radios", though it is no longer manufactured.
 Other popular LF/VLF radios include the HeyPhone, Nicola System and Cave-Link.
 HeyPhone and Nicola operate single (upper) sideband on 87 kHz in the LF band, while Cave-Link uses different frequencies between 20–140 kHz depending on the expected distance at 30 W power.

 Systems like Molefone and HeyPhone operate as single-sideband (USB) 87 kHz radio with earthed electrodes of 25–100 metres (80 to 330 feet) length.
 Design for HeyPhone system is openly available.
 European Cave Rescue Association (ECRA) maintains a list of systems scalable and reliable enough to be used for cave rescue operations.
-As of April 2023 the catalogue lists CaveLink (Germany), Nicola (Great Britain), μHeyPhone (Great Britain) and Pimprenelle (France) as operational wireless systems.
+As of April 2023 the catalogue lists CaveLink (Switzerland), Nicola (Great Britain), μHeyPhone (Great Britain) and Pimprenelle (France) as operational wireless systems.